These pages do not apply outside Great Britain.

 The Equality Act 2010 replaced the Disability Discrimination Act 1995 from October 2010.

-It protects a 'disabled person' against discrimination in various areas of life, including employment, provision of services, public functions, and education.
+It protects a 'disabled person' against discrimination in various areas of life, including employment, provision of services, public functions (eg police, tax collection), and education.

 As well as disability, the Equality Act covers discrimination in relation to various other 'protected characteristics', such as sex, race, religion and age.
 This website only deals with disability.

 The Equality Act applies in England, Wales and Scotland.
 It does not apply in Northern Ireland, which has somewhat different disability discrimination legislation.
 See Scotland, Wales and Northern Ireland.

 To be protected, the stammer normally needs to be a 'disability' as defined in the Equality Act.
 Broadly, the person must have a physical or mental impairment which has a substantial and long-term adverse effect on his ability to carry out normal day-to-day activities, such as having a phone conversation.
 'Substantial' means only 'more than minor or trivial'.

 The test is not difficult for a stammer to meet.
-However, where it is disputed, it is for the claimant to show the stammer has the required substantial effect.
+However if it is disputed, it is for the claimant to show the stammer has the required more than minor or trivial effect.
 There are also more detailed rules which can be helpful, as they often widen the basic definition of disability.
 Statutory guidance specifically gives an example of stammering: